-Facility Demolition
+Facility Demolition !!

 In December 2021, DOE finalized its decision to demolish the buildings at the site via an Environmental Assessment/Finding of No Significant Impact.
-DOE completed demolition in 2023, leaving the low-level radioactive waste entombment belowground in a protected state.

-Phase 4 required elevated torch cutting the dome's steel skin, then "peeling" it away before demolishing the concrete reactor building from the top down.

-The entombment sits below grade, fully enclosed in a 10-feet-thick concrete barrier.
-The surface includes a vegetation barrier and loose stone cover, known as riprap, secured by heavy-duty jersey barriers.
-The city can use the surrounding parking lot as a laydown area.

-The city of Piqua has resumed use of the property for industrial and commercial purposes in accordance with the existing DOE lease and contract.
+DOE will leave an on-site, low-level radioactive waste entombment belowground in a protected state.
+In May 2022, DOE will initiate site-demolition activities, which are expected to conclude by fall 2023.
+Upon project completion, the city of Piqua will be able to use the property as an industrial and commercial laydown yard, in accordance with the existing DOE lease and contract.
 Institutional controls will remain in place to ensure long-term protectiveness of the entombment, and LM will maintain the site's long-term stewardship.
+DOE continues to work closely with the city of Piqua, a key site stakeholder that supports the demolition project.

+Aboveground Portion of the Piqua Decommissioned Reactor Complex and Auxiliary Building.

+Cross Section of the Piqua Decommissioned Reactor Building.

+For more information on the demolition effort, please read the Piqua Demolition Project Fact Sheet.

-Regulatory Setting 🥭
+Regulatory Setting

 The Piqua site is managed under the DOE Office of Legacy Management (LM) Defense Decontamination and Decommissioning Program under the authority of the Atomic Energy Act of 1954, as amended.
 During decommissioning in the late 1960's, AEC estimated that the entombed radiological materials would reach unrestricted release criteria under Title 10 Code of Federal Regulations, (CFR), Part 20, "Standards for Protection Against Radiation" in the year 2106.
-DOE is responsible for long-term custody and stewardship of the entombed radiological materials on-site.
+DOE is responsible for long-term custody and stewardship of the entombed radiological materials onsite.
 In accordance with the Piqua Long-Term Surveillance and Maintenance (LTSM) Plan, DOE performs annual site inspections and conducts radiological surveys per 10 CFR 20 and 10 CFR 835, "Occupational Radiation Protection," to ensure that the entombment remains protective of human health and the environment.
 The site is owned by DOE and has been leased to the city of Piqua at no cost from 1969 to present.
-The city currently uses the property as an industrial laydown yard, and instructional controls are in place to ensure no disturbance of the on-site entombment.
+The city vacated the property in 2018 and the site facilities are currently vacant.
+DOE is evaluating a long-term path forward for the site in accordance with the National Environmental Policy Act.
 When the entombed radiological materials achieve unrestricted release criteria, site ownership will revert back to the city of Piqua.